isc-projects/kea/doc/sphinx/arm/ext-netconf.rst

 .. _migrating-yang-v0-to-v1:

-Migrating YANG data from sysrepo v0.x to v1.x
+Migrating YANG Data from Sysrepo v0.x to v1.x
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Start the migration after turning off kea-netconf to make sure that backups done
+Start the migration after turning off ``kea-netconf`` to make sure that backups
 for both datastores are done at the same configuration state and no change
 happens between exporting them.

-Unfortunately, sysrepo v0.x does not support import/export of all YANG modules.
+Unfortunately, Sysrepo v0.x does not support import/export of all YANG modules.
-This was added in sysrepo v1.x.
-You will need to do per-module backup.
-It's
+This was added in Sysrepo v1.x, so users of earlier versions will need to do per-module backup.
-probably for the best, for isolating potential failures and preventing them from
+This has the added benefit of isolating potential failures and preventing them from
-affecting all your modules.
+affecting all modules.

-With sysrepo v0.x:
+With Sysrepo v0.x:

 .. code-block:: console

     $ sysrepocfg --datastore running --export=save.xml --format=xml kea-dhcp6-server
     $ sysrepocfg --datastore startup --export=save.xml --format=xml kea-dhcp6-server

-Install sysrepo v1.x and then:
+Install Sysrepo v1.x and then:

 .. code-block:: console

     $ sysrepocfg --datastore running --edit=save.xml
     $ sysrepocfg --datastore startup --edit=save.xml

-Module name and format are optional for v1.x, they are detected automatically.
+Module name and format are optional for v1.x; they are detected automatically.
-In case of trouble, they can be provided with the ``--format xml`` and
+If necessary, they can be provided with the ``--format xml`` and
 ``--module kea-dhcp6-server`` flags.

-If you upgraded after a long time, there might also be changes to the YANG
+If upgrading from a very old version of Sysrepo, there may also be changes to the YANG
 modules themselves.
-In that case the backups will need some minor massaging.
-But
+In that case, the backups will need some minor massaging, as would
-this will be a dilligence that will have to be carried out occasionally and
-completely independent of sysrepo upgrades.
+be required with normal periodic maintenance.